Liyulingyue/PaddleCppApiDocs/docs/source/en/include/paddle/phi/api/include/api/where.rst

 where
 -------------------------------

-..cpp: function::Tensor where ( const Tensor & condition , const Tensor & x , const Tensor & y ) ;
+.. cpp:function:: Tensor where ( const Tensor & condition , const Tensor & x , const Tensor & y ) ;

 This API is aligned with Python API, more details are shown in [paddle.where](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/where_en.html)